-In the following section, we'll discuss one such way of setting up Martini on top of a high-availability architecture featuring failovers and load-balancing.
+This page discusses one such way of setting up Martini on top of a high-availability architecture featuring failover and load-balancing.
 Paired with the right services, this can provide a very stable infrastructure.

 There are plenty of ways to achieve high-availability.
-The model implementation in this document is just one of many.
+The example on this page is just one of many.
 This, in particular, runs on top of a three-tier network architecture – a design which works well with redundancy.

 High availability and TORO Cloud

-The model setup we'll be discussing is the same setup employed by Martini instances running on TORO Cloud.
+The example on this page is the same set-up employed by Martini instances running on TORO Cloud.

-Under the three-tier network architecture, the following tiers will be present in our set-up (whose scopes are defined by closed dashed orange lines in the diagram below):
+Under the three-tier network architecture, the following tiers will be present in the set-up (whose scopes are defined by closed dashed orange lines in the diagram below):

 This is the layer where applications are deployed.
-In our set-up, we'll deploy the different applications required by Martini (ZooKeeper, Solr, ActiveMQ), as well as Martini itself in multiple application servers.
+In this set-up, different applications required by Martini such as ZooKeeper, Solr, ActiveMQ, as well as Martini itself will be deployed to multiple application servers.
 These redundancies will be done to ensure availability.

-This tier contains our database servers which will be configured to a master-slave set-up.
+This tier contains the database servers which will be configured to a master-slave set-up.

 AWS terms ahead!